Logo

 Signs of Adderall Abuse

-• Isolating oneself from friends and family
+• Isolating from friends and family

 • Money troubles

-• Noticeable changes in sleeping habits such as oversleeping or not sleeping enough
+• Oversleeping or not sleeping enough

 • Powder residue around the nose, mouth, or face

-• Reduced performance at work or school
+• Worsened work or school performance

-• The inability to reliably keep up with obligations
+• Inability to keep up with obligations

 The Dangers of Adderall Overdose

-Since Adderall is a stimulant, it raises blood pressure, heart rate, respiration rate, and body temperature.
-It changes a person’s brain chemistry linked to vital body functions, such as appetite, sleep, concentration, and energy levels.
+Since Adderall is a stimulant, it raises blood pressure, heart and breathing rates, and body temperature.
+It alters brain chemistry that affects important body functions, such as appetite, sleep, concentration, and energy.
+When Adderall is crushed, the entire dose immediately enters the blood.
+This can overwhelm the brain, making it harder for it to break down the drug.

 Adderall Withdrawal Symptoms